 When you are hauling cargo on your trailer, you need to be aware of your surroundings.
 If you are not aware of how you are securing the load on your trailer, you are creating many risks, to the cargo, to other drivers on the road and even yourself.
-There are many options when it comes to securing a load, with National Trailer Parts Warehouse, we carry many trailer accessories to secure your load and can help you and your cargo make it safely to your destination.
+There are many options when it comes to securing a load; with National Trailer Parts Warehouse, we carry many trailer accessories to secure your load and can help you and your cargo make it safely to your destination.

-Having the appropriate type of equipment is paramount, whether you have an open or enclosed trailer, you will be hauling all types of goods.
+Having the appropriate type of load securing equipment is paramount; whether you have an open or enclosed trailer, you will be hauling all kinds of goods.
 The key is knowing which type of cargo control you will require for the type of goods you are carrying.

-Tie Down Straps allow the easy and safe transport of the load you are hauling.
-They are suited to all kinds of tie-down points on your trailers, they allow an S-hook or a ratchet strap to be attached to the soft loop.
+Tie down straps allow the easy and safe transport of the load you are hauling.
+They are suited to all kinds of tie-down points on your trailers; they allow an S-hook or a ratchet strap to be attached to the soft loop.
 They are a convenient option due to the flexibility they provide when handling cargo control and tie-down points.
-When using a ratchet strap, they can increase stability in the load, while not causing scratching, while still having great strength.
+Using a ratchet strap can increase stability in the load while not causing scratching while still having great strength.
 There are many kinds and weight limits on these, and it is very important to understand the weight of your load to be able to choose the appropriate straps to keep your load secure.

-E-track is able to function with many various accessories for tie-downs such as ratchet straps, cam straps, J-hook fittings, D-ring fittings, etc. The main benefits are the added security against the walls of a trailer, including the addition of trailer parts such as holding racks to prevent cargo from shifting as you drive.
+E-track is able to function with many cargo trailer accessories for tie-downs such as ratchet straps, cam straps, J-hook fittings, D-ring fittings, etc. The main benefits are the added security against the walls of a trailer, including the addition of trailer parts such as holding racks to prevent cargo from shifting as you drive.

 It is always a good idea to understand the weight distribution and limit of the load you have on your trailer and how to prevent the load from shifting.
-These are just a few of the cargo trailer parts you may use to help secure your goods, and make sure everyone gets to their destination safely.
+These are just a few of the cargo trailer parts you may use to help secure your trailer load, and make sure everyone gets to their destination safely.
 A full list can be found on our website.